 - Where the core activities of the controller or the processor consist of processing operations, which require regular and systematic monitoring of data subjects on a large scale.

-- Where the core activities of the controller or the processor consist of processing on a large scale of special categories of data or personal data relating to criminal convictions and offences.
+- Where the core activities of the controller or the processor consist of processing on a large scale of special categories of data or personal data relating to criminal convictions and offenses.

 In practice, this means that almost all large organizations have a Data Protection Officer.
 Whenever you work on an HR analytics project, make sure to involve your DPO!